pezra/hal-client/README.md

 ### `GET`ting an entry point

-In normal usage you will rarely use the `HalClient` instance directly.
-Normally, you will traverse links on a representation which uses the `HalClient` indirectly.
 Getting API entry points is main use for the HalClient instance.
+Once you have an entry point we will simply traverse the links on a representation (which uses the client instance indirectly).

     blog = my_client.get("http://blog.me/")